junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He shuts his eyes tightly, painfully, letting the tears overflow.
 "Cas, I don't know if you can hear me," he says, praying before he realizes that's what he's doing, "but if you are in there somewhere, come back to me, please.
 Because --" his voice chokes, he swallows hard.
 Words fail him.
 Instead, Dean leans, pressing his lips on the statue of Cas, letting his tears wet the stone.
 He tastes the salty flavor of the stone and his tears.

 That is when he starts feeling Cas start stirring, softening.
-The head is first to come back, as it was the last to turn to the storm.
+The head is first to come back, as it was the last to turn to the stone.
 His eyes blink dazedly.
-And Dean doesn't stop as the lips beneath the touch turn soft, flesh, real.
+And Dean doesn't stop until the lips under the touch turn soft, flesh, real.
 Cas kisses him back with a low, quiet moan, "Dean."

 He waits until the whole of Cas turns back to normal to stop.
 Pull apart half a step, just to study him carefully, top to bottom, just to make sure he's really alright this time.
 The tear marks linger on his face, and he wipes them with the back of a hand.